All performing groups will present themselves in front of the Municipal Office, accompanied by DH Miločanka.

 Trio Dereva (UA), Kopaničiar (SK), Zespól Regionálny ISTEBNA (PL), Tébláb AMI (HU).

 The first mention of this band dates back to 1982, when young musicians from Milotice decided to establish their own brass band.
 They continued the tradition of this genre in Milotice.
 Until then, Bohumil Zbořil's band had been very important here.
 Miločanka itself has been giving joy to listeners for almost thirty years.
 During that time, it has recorded several CDs, television programs and has given concerts abroad several times.
-However, its active activity stopped in 2012.
+However, its activity stopped in 2012.
 In 2016, several local musicians began to meet and play on various occasions in the village.
-Together, they gave the impetus for the revival of Miločanka.
-A group of musicians around Pavel Ingr - today's band manager, was responsible for the fact that brass music is active in Milotice again.
-Two years later, trumpeter Kryštof Neduchal became the bandleader, with whom several new members came to Miločanka, who rejuvenated the collective.
+Together, they initiated the revival of Miločanka.
+A group of musicians around today’s band manager Pavel Ingr was responsible for the fact that brass music is active in Milotice again.
+Two years later a trumpet player Kryštof Neduchal and several new members came to Miločanka and refreshed the band.

 The main celebrant of the Holy Mass will be the Apostolic Nuncio in the Czech Republic, Archbishop Jude Thaddeus Okolo.
 The concelebrants will be Fr.
-Bedřich Horák, Fr.
+Bedřich Horák and Fr.
 Josef Lambor.
-The solemn Mass is held on the 30th anniversary of the consecration of the Orel Unity premises.
-The South Moravian Governor Mgr Jan Grolich, the mayor of Orel Stanislav Juránek and other important officials of the Orel organization are invited as guests.
+The solemn Mass is held on the 30th anniversary of the consecration of the Orel premises.
+The South Moravian Governor Mgr.
+Jan Grolich, the mayor of Orel Stanislav Juránek and other important officials of the Orel organization are invited as guests.

 The Brno Radio Orchestra of Folk Instruments, also abbreviated as BROLN, is a folklore music group that operated in the Brno studio of the Czechoslovak Radio, and after its restoration, it now operates there under the patronage of the Czech Radio.
 It is a musical ensemble that was founded in early 1952 and its program was focused on folk music, especially Moravian music.
 The orchestra made its first radio recording in February 1952.
 The basic artistic goal of the orchestra was the tasteful interpretation of folk music, both folk songs and instrumental works.
 The band was formed by the union of three original folklore ensembles originally from the Slovácko, Valašsko and Haná.